 A fibula stress fracture is a small fracture or hairline crack in the bone.
-It is not as common as a stress fracture of the tibia because the fibula is not used in load bearing in the same way.
+It is not as common as a stress fracture of the tibia.
+Here we explain the symptoms, causes, treatment and rehabilitation of a stress fracture of the fibula.

 Symptoms of a fibula stress fracture

 - Symptoms consist of pain in the calf area with local tenderness at a point on the fibula.

 - Pain will usually have developed gradually over time, rather than a specific point in time which the athlete can recognise as when the injury occurred.

 - There will be a pain in the lower leg on weight-bearing although this is not as painful as a stress fracture of the tibia.

 - The pain may ease off after a period of rest but get gradually worse with exercise.